 Teachers can send texts directly to parents' phones.
-There are no required apps or portals for parents to engage with teachers.
+There are no required apps or portals for parents to download or manage.
 Direct messages are the best way to improve parent engagement.

-Calls are recorded and transcribed, ideal for eliminating miscommunication between teachers and parents.
-All parent communication records are available from the student's record for future reference and compliance.
+Calls are recorded and transcribed, ideal for eliminating post-call miscommunication between teachers and parents.
+All outgoing and incoming parent communications are available from the student's digital record for future reference and compliance.

 E-mails and texts can be translated into 100+ languages to reach parents despite any language barriers.
 Improve your parent engagement with all families in the district regardless of their native language.

 Review strategies on increasing parent engagement by challenging the traditional perspectives on parent involvement.
 Gain perspective on navigating the spheres of parents’ influence on students’ learning and discover ways to support the student-teacher relationship to achieve your desired outcomes.

 Collaboration is key.
 Although you have goals for your district, school, and classroom, work with parents to identify and establish goals that you’ll mutually work on with their child.
 An underlying theory of successful school-community partnerships is that schools should not operate separately from families and communities but instead they should function as collaborative partnerships.

 While the relationship between school and home may seem to hinge on big visible events like successful football games and new buildings, the reality is that healthy relationships are forged from one-on-one interactions and consistent mutual respect.

 When teachers have access to real-time student data, they are empowered to communicate with parents on a deeper level, one that builds a relationship that will help parents better support their children academically.